-Lawrence Guy Has Fitting Reaction To Interception Of Baker Mayfield
+NESN

 Lawrence Guy is a man of few words, but he had reason to gloat Sunday night.

-The New England Patriots tackle forced a fumble and picked off Baker Mayfield in his team’s 27-13 home victory over the Cleveland Browns.
+The New England Patriots defensive tackle forced a fumble and picked off Baker Mayfield in his team’s 27-13 home victory over the Cleveland Browns.
 In particular, the interception was one of the premier highlights — albeit a bizarre one — of Guy’s Patriots career.

 A few hours after helping his team move to 8-0, Guy took to Twitter to share his thoughts on the great play.